peytoncordero/DRI25/command-line.md

 ## Activities

 **Challenge**
-—Check the directory you are in.
+— Check the directory you are in.
-—Create a subfolder
+— Create a subfolder
-—Now go to that folder and create a file on your own inside of it!
+— Now go to that folder and create a file on your own inside of it!

 Do you what to check the solution?